git/git.github.io/rev_news/drafts/edition-3.md

-This edition still covers Git's 10th year of existence, as well as the [Git Merge](http://git-merge.com) conference held on April 8th & 9th in Paris, France and also some discussions since the end of March.
+This edition still covers Git's 10th year of existence, as well as the [Git Merge](http://git-merge.com) conference held on April 8th & 9th in Paris, France, and also some discussions since the end of March.

 ## Discussions